Prolato Clinical Research Center | Houston, TX

 Subprotocol A and B: Participant must be positive for at least one of the following autoantibodies at screening (performed by central laboratory) or through documented history:

-Subprotocol A and B (with LN): Active, biopsy-proven, proliferative LN demonstrating class III or class IV with or without co-existing features of Class V LN (or pure Class V LN for Subprotocol B only) according to 2018 International Society of Nephrology/Renal Pathology Society (ISN/RPS) criteria.
+Subprotocol A and B (Subgroup 1): Active, biopsy-proven, proliferative LN demonstrating class III or class IV with or without co-existing features of Class V LN (or pure Class V LN for Subprotocol B only) according to 2018 International Society of Nephrology/Renal Pathology Society (ISN/RPS) criteria.
 The local biopsy report will be used.

-Subprotocol A and B (with LN): Inadequate response, loss of response or intolerance to at least 1 therapy (Subprotocol A) or 2 immunosuppressive therapies (Subprotocol B with LN) at the maximally tolerated doses as recommended by the Kidney Disease: Improving Global Outcomes (KDIGO) guidelines (KDIGO, 2024).
+Subprotocol A and B (Subgroup 1): Inadequate response, loss of response or intolerance to at least 1 therapy (Subprotocol A) or 2 immunosuppressive therapies (Subprotocol B Subgroup 1) at the maximally tolerated doses as recommended by the Kidney Disease: Improving Global Outcomes (KDIGO) guidelines (KDIGO, 2024).
 Inadequate response is defined as: UPCR ≥ 1.0 mg/mg.

-Subprotocol B (SLE without nephritis): Refractory SLE participants with inadequate response to multiple therapies (excluding hydroxychloroquine or corticosteroids) and have failed either a biologic agent or cyclophosphamide.
+Subprotocol B (Subgroup 2): Refractory SLE participants with inadequate response to multiple therapies (excluding hydroxychloroquine or corticosteroids) and have failed either a biologic agent or cyclophosphamide.

-Subprotocol C: Diagnosis of RA according to the 2010 ACR/ European Alliance of Associations for Rheumatology (EULAR) classification criteria.
+Subprotocol C (Part A and Part B): Diagnosis of RA according to the 2010 ACR/European Alliance of Associations for Rheumatology (EULAR) classification criteria.

 Inadequate response or intolerance to csDMARDs, bDMARDs, and tsDMARDs should be defined as: